neuefische/wd-flipped-classroom-curriculum/sessions/react-global-state/README.md

 ### Caveat: The Dangers of Prop Drilling

-- Reminder: Prop drilling is a term used to describe the process of **passing props down through multiple levels of components**
+- Reminder: Prop drilling is a term used to describe the process of **passing props down through multiple levels of components**.
-- This can be problematic because
+- This can be problematic because:
-  - it makes the code harder to read and understand
+  - It makes the code harder to read and understand.
-  - can make the application more difficult to maintain
+  - It can make the application more difficult to maintain.
-  - can make it difficult to reuse components, because they may be tied to a specific data structure passed down through props
+  - It can make it difficult to reuse components, because they may be tied to a specific data structure passed down through props.

 ### Alternatives: State Management Solutions in React